arviz-devs/GSoD/2021/viz_evaluation.md

 The report should also consider the opened issues and PRs related to changes in our plotting module when relevant to each of the three points above.

-The report should be completed by June 2022.
-We are aiming for an ArviZ team meeting and/or Bayesian workflow unconference sometime in July-August 2022 and want to have this report available to inform our roadmap planning.

 We emphasize again the need for the report to include rationale for all comments and references where appropriate.
 While the report will be written around ArviZ, it will be published here and we expect